-All organisations need to think flexible and agile employment particularly post covid as the 9-5 routine coming each day in the office has changed.
-This involves hiring flexibly and ensuring there are a range of flexible working options available and publicised.
+All organisations need to think flexible and agile employment particularly post covid as the 9-5 routine in the office has changed.
+This involves hiring flexibly and ensuring there is a range of working options available and publicised.
 But for older workers there may be additional demands such as caring responsibilities which require flexible patterns.
-Studies show that 1 in 6 older workers want to work fewer hours and in some cases part time.
+Studies show that 1 in 6 older workers want to work fewer hours and in some cases part-time.
 Employees need to know what's available and also managers need training and support in managing a flexible workforce.